What is the BTEC Level 2 Diploma in Children’s Play, Learning and Development?

 How will I be assessed?

 You will study a number of units during this one year course.
 Most of the units are assessed by coursework - and this may include the production of portfolios, presentations, practical projects and staff observations.
-There is the possibility that there may be an external assessment as the course is being reviewed by the examining body.
+There are two external assessments, policy and practice for working in Early Years Settings and child development from birth up to five years.
+This qualification has 100% mandatory content and 25% external assessment.

 For each unit you complete you will be awarded a Pass, Merit or Distinction grade.
-You will also be awarded an overall grade which will be at Pass, Merit, Distinction or Distinction*.
+You will also be awarded an overall grade which will be at Pass, Merit and Distinction.

 You would normally have achieved a Grade D profile at GCSE.
-For GCSE English and Maths where a new grading system has been introduced, a Grade 3 is equivalent to a Grade D. To study this subject you should have an interest in working with people.
+For GCSE English and Maths where a new grading system has been introduced, a Grade 3 is equivalent to a Grade D. To study this subject you should have an interest in working with children.
+Students will undergo a check by the Disclosure and Barring Service to ensure suitability to work with children.

-All students will be expected to provide their own textbook, stationery, computer disks and calculators (where appropriate).
+All students will be expected to provide their own textbook and stationery.
 Any further costs are outlined below:

 In addition you may need to pay for a DBS check, if you have not already had one.